urania-dev/snapp/README.md

 just a ENV Variable.

 ### 2025 Update
 The app has undergone a major refactor, bringing numerous improvements, including a fresh UI built with ShadCN and Svelte.
 The platform is now stable and mature enough to be considered a release candidate.
+This will need a new reinitiation of a plain database, so export your URL and be prepared to a new importer that should be able to guide you assign any kind of CSV to the platform.

 ## Features